 An award-winning photojournalist for over a decade, Rafe has financed his audio-hardware sickness as a news videographer in Vancouver, B.C.
 After leaving PTA, Rafe took over as the Editor of InnerFidelity and AudioStream before starting his own magazine, Resistor Magazine.

 Kirsten met her first halfway-decent hi-fi setup in 2007 and has been bogarting the sweet spot ever since.
 She lives on the Oregon coast with her husband Malachi, a pit bull named Hank, some ridiculously huge speakers that she insists are “not really that big, really,” and an ever-growing collection of vinyl.
 In Real Life(tm), she is the director of the local public library and answers to “Hey, Library Lady!”

 While Kirsten has moved on from PTA, we wish her and Mal all the best with their new lil’ monster — and their new daughter.

-After an early retirement in 2009, he discovered high-end headphones and have since written headphone and headphone-related reviews on Headfi.org and Dagogo.com.
+After early retirement in 2009, he discovered high-end headphones and has since written headphone and headphone-related reviews on Headfi.org and Dagogo.com.
 Over the years, Frank claims to have heard or owned just about every high-end headphone in the marketplace.
 His musical taste is mostly jazz, classical, and acoustic folk, but he admits he also listens to Classic Rock and other genres as well.
 While he no longer owns a vinyl-based system, he does have over 1500 CD’s of all types of music for his reviews.

-Shockingly, he doesn’t “do” vinyl, being utterly content with his ever growing collection of music stored in lossless digital form.
+Shockingly, he doesn’t “do” vinyl, being utterly content with his ever-growing collection of music stored in lossless digital form.
 He is terrible at photography and apologizes in advance for the shoddy pictures he might force upon his hapless readers.
 Consider yourself warned.